Egypt: Temples, Pyramids, the Nile and More

 42D585F1-13D5-4A0E-83F3-70105C23F088

-Our second stop of the day was Hatshepsut Temple.
+Second stop of the day was Hatshepsut Temple.
 The cost here was approximately 140 EGP.
-This was one of the more crowded temples of the day, but we still enjoyed our time here.
+This was one of the more crowded temples of the day, but I still enjoyed my time here.

 8CEC8858-2FC1-4ABB-B887-4DCC39B7C595